Ejae: 2025–present: KPop Demon Hunters and further success

-In April of that year, it was announced that she would be featured on the soundtrack of the Netflix film KPop Demon Hunters.
+In April 2025, it was announced that Ejae would be featured on the soundtrack of the Netflix film KPop Demon Hunters.
 She also wrote several of the songs on the soundtrack.
-Director Maggie Kang attributed Kim's demos as one of the reasons the film was greenlit; Kim explained she had co-written and recorded "most of the demos" for the film when the directors then asked her to be the official singing voice for the character Rumi.
+Director Maggie Kang attributed Ejae's demos as one of the reasons the film was greenlit; Ejae explained she had co-written and recorded "most of the demos" for the film when the directors then asked her to be the official singing voice for the character Rumi.
 The film received positive reviews for its soundtrack.
-The soundtrack also charted at number two on the Billboard 200.
+The soundtrack also charted at number one on the Billboard 200.
 One of the songs she co-wrote and performed, "Golden", topped the Billboard Hot 100.
-On "Golden"'s composition, Ars Technica commented that the song "spans an impressive three-octave range, eventually hitting an A-5 on the chorus–a high note usually reserved for classically trained operatic sopranos" and Kim's "performance on this song has impressed a lot of YouTube vocal coaches".
-The Korea Herald similarly highlighted Kim's "Golden" performance, noting "the result is both technically impressive and emotionally resonant, a combination that has resonated with audiences far beyond the film".
+On "Golden"'s composition, Ars Technica commented that the song "spans an impressive three-octave range, eventually hitting an A-5 on the chorus–a high note usually reserved for classically trained operatic sopranos" and Ejae's "performance on this song has impressed a lot of YouTube vocal coaches".
+The Korea Herald similarly highlighted Ejae's "Golden" performance, noting "the result is both technically impressive and emotionally resonant, a combination that has resonated with audiences far beyond the film".
 On August 18, 2025, Billboard highlighted that songs from the film's soundtrack "claim four of the top five on the Billboard Global 200 chart" and that only "four [other] elite albums", three by Taylor Swift and one by Drake, "have generated as many as four concurrent top five hits" on the Global 200 since the chart's debut in September 2020.
-Kim is credited on three of these charting songs; in addition to "Golden", Kim co-wrote and performed "How It's Done" and co-wrote "Your Idol".
+Kim is credited on three of these charting songs; in addition to "Golden", Ejae co-wrote and performed "How It's Done" and co-wrote "Your Idol".
 Kim noted she reached a high note of D6 during the adlib background vocals of "How It's Done".